wdi-sf-fall/notes/week_01_fundamentals/day_3_intro_to_javascript/dawn_js_primitives/README.md

 ## Objects Everywhere

-In Javascript we just discussed two types of values we can use.
+In Javascript we just discussed types of values we can use.
 We call these values objects, which for now just means that in addition to storing some data you also get to use some helpful methods when you are working with them.

 * If you want to turn a number into a string you can use a helpful method called `toString`.